Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Mt.
 Laurel University

    * - Institution_ID
      - A series of identifiers that represent the institution, in tabular reports in the format of *{namespace}*:*{value}*.
 Include multiple identifiers separated with a semicolon-space (“; ”), but only one value per namespace.
-In JSON reports multiple values per namespace can be included, separated by the vertical pipe (“|”) character.
+In JSON reports multiple values per namespace can be included.
 Permitted identifier namespaces are ISIL, ISNI, OCLC, ROR and, for local identifiers assigned by the report provider, the platform ID of the report provider.

        The customer ID used for requesting the report MUST be included, usually with the platform ID as namespace.